scipy/scipy/docs/tutorial.rst

     In []: where_to_insert = max( find(thickness < guess_thick) ) +1
     In []: thickness = insert(thickness, where_to_insert, guess_thick)
     In []: peformance = insert(performance, where_to_insert, measured_perf)

+More sophisticated optimization tools are also available from the scipy.optimize module.